janbiedermann/dciy/README.md

 The [`script/server`](./script/server) command should do all the bootstrapping and process starting necessary, and should give you a DCIY server running locally on at the following address: [`http://localhost:6161`](http://localhost:6161).

+Once set up, you may run DCIY wiht `foreman start`, which will start the rails application and the sidekiq queue.
+By default 4 jobs are un in parrallel, you may configure this in config/sidekiq.yml.

 ## Using DCIY